June 7, 2023 – White’s of Westport

 About the Cathedral

 May the Lord give you peace!
-I am pleased to announce a new effort to shed light on our beloved Cathedral of St. Mary of the Assumption and to ask for your support and help.
+I am pleased to announce the 2nd annual Lumen Christi Gala for our beloved Cathedral of St. Mary of the Assumption and to ask for your support and help.

 The first stones of our much-loved Cathedral were laid more than 165 years ago.
 In that time, it has served as a parish and since 1904 as our Cathedral.
 St. Mary’s is the Mother church of our diocese, as well as the seat of our Bishop, and the spiritual home where our diocesan liturgies take place.
 But, as you can imagine, it also takes a lot of work to maintain and resources to keep up with the care of this grand structure.
 Especially for an edifice of this age, many repair and renovation projects are becoming critical – among them work needed on the roof, the bell tower, and the stained-glass windows, just to name a few things.

-To help us address these ongoing issues, we have created in collaboration with the Catholic Foundation of Southeastern Massachusetts (CFSEMA) a new event to support the Cathedral.
-The inaugural Lumen Christi Cathedral Gala will take place on Friday, May 1, 2020 at White’s of Westport.
+To help us address these ongoing issues, we have created in collaboration with the Catholic Foundation of Southeastern Massachusetts (CFSEMA) a special event to support the Cathedral.
+The annual Lumen Christi Cathedral Gala will take place on Wednesday, June 7, 2023 at White’s of Westport.

 Together we will help raise funds for immediate and long-term needs presented by the Cathedral’s historical structure.
 Doing so will help ensure its ongoing ability to serve as a beacon of light across the Diocese and as the spiritual center from which our belonging as parishioners in the Diocese of Fall River flows.